Xorn: New X-Men

-In the storyline "Planet X", Xorn removes his mask, revealing himself to be the X-Men's nemesis Magneto, who has been believed dead since the destruction of Genosha.
+In the storyline "Planet X", Xorn is revealed to be Magneto, who has been believed dead since the destruction of Genosha.
 Magneto explains the Xorn identity was an elaborate ruse crafted with the help of Chinese supporters.
-Having returned Xavier to a crippled state (Xavier had not been healed; Magneto merely used the nano-Sentinels to "glue" his spine together), Magneto levels the X-Mansion and conquers New York City, where he enslaves the human population and destroys much of the city.
-He attempts to recreate the Brotherhood with Toad, the rebellious Stepford Cuckoo Esme, and the members of Xorn's Special Class.
+Having returned Xavier to a crippled state, Magneto levels the X-Mansion and conquers New York City, where he enslaves the human population and destroys much of the city.

-Magneto finds, however, that many of his recruits are unresponsive to his ideas and approach, with some asking for the return of the more humane Xorn, and others doubtful that Magneto has truly returned, much to his chagrin.
-Indecisive and relying heavily on the drug Kick to augment his power, he struggles to maintain the loyalty and respect of his followers.
-He announces a plan to invert the planet by reversing its magnetic poles, and employs increasingly fascistic methods (including the construction of a Nazi-esque crematorium in which he plans to eradicate the remaining human population of the city).
-He also appears to be experiencing a form of dissociative identity disorder, as the "Xorn" persona begins to manifest itself as a voice within Magneto's head, claiming to be the embodiment of Magneto's wisdom, idealism, and nobility.
-After his defeat at the hands of the X-Men, but before his capture, he fatally wounds Jean Grey; Wolverine, in a berserk fury over Grey's death, kills him.
+Magneto finds that many of his recruits are unresponsive to his ideas and approach, with some asking for the return of the more humane Xorn, and others doubtful that Magneto has truly returned, much to his chagrin.
+Magneto announces a plan to invert the planet by reversing its magnetic poles, and employs increasingly fascistic methods, including the construction of a crematorium in which he plans to eradicate the remaining human population of the city.
+Magneto kills Jean Grey and is killed by Wolverine in response.